MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostfixedreceiptprice.md

+---
+title: Purchase orders for stocked items with fixed price.
+description: This article provides information about project purchase orders for stocked items with fixed price.
+author: mukumarm
+ms.author: mukumarm@microsoft.com
+ms.reviewer: johnmichalak
+ms.topic: article
+ms.date: 21/02/2022
+ms.custom:
+---
-## Purchase orders for stocked items - Fixed receipt price
+# Purchase orders for stocked items - Fixed receipt price

 To use this feature, the **Fixed receipt price** parameter in the **Inventory model group** must be set to **Yes**